bobbinnej/Dog-API/README.md

 ## Technologies used
 * Java programming languange
-* Picasso for displaying images
+* Glide for displaying images
 * Retrofit for consuming api data
 * Android IDE
+* Firebase to store and retrieve realtime information
+* Shared preferences for sytematic storage of data

 ## Set Up Instructions
 * Fork the Dog Api repo from https://github.com/bobbinnej/Dog-API